Muna-Louis-Nwugo/Agent-Based-Disaster-Response-Simulation/README.md

 ### Civilian
 **Patterns: Wander, Flee, Safe**
 - Wander: Civilian wanders along roads from target to target on a map, taking into account how people go from one point to the next instead of aimlessly meandering
-- Flee: Civilian establishes an exit (point on the edge of the map, prefferably the closest, but not always) and flees towards that point at the maximum possible speed
+- Flee: Civilian establishes an exit (point on the edge of the map, preferably the closest, but not always) and flees towards that point at the maximum possible speed
 - Safe: Civilian has successfully escaped

 **States: Healthy, Sick, Injured, Gravely Injured, Deceased**